Auto Raja (1982 film): Soundtrack

-The soundtrack was composed by Shankar–Ganesh and Ilaiyaraaja composed one song.
+The soundtrack was composed by Shankar–Ganesh while Ilaiyaraaja composed one song.
 The lyrics for all songs were written by Pulamaipithan.
 Except "Sangathil Paadatha" which was composed by Ilaiyaraaja, rest of the songs were composed by Shankar–Ganesh.
+The songs "Malare Enna" and "Kannil Vannam" are based on "Naliva Gulabi" and "Nanna Aase" respectively from the original Kannada versions of Auto Raja.